OTI Festival 1986

 The OTI Festival 1986 (Decimoquinto Gran Premio de la Canción Iberoamericana, Décimo Quinto Grande Prêmio da Canção Ibero-Americana) was the 15th edition of the OTI Festival, held on 15 November 1986 at the Municipal Theatre in Santiago, Chile, and presented by Pamela Hodar and César Antonio Santis.
-It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcasters Televisión Nacional de Chile (TVN), Universidad Católica de Chile Televisión (UCTV), and Universidad de Chile Televisión (UTV).
+It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcasters Televisión Nacional de Chile (TVN), Corporación de Televisión de la Universidad Católica de Chile (UCTV), and Corporación de Televisión de la Universidad de Chile (UTV).

 Broadcasters from twenty countries participated in the festival.
-The winner was the song "Todos" performed by Damaris Carbaugh, Miguel Ángel Guerra, and Eduardo Fabián representing the United States; with "De color de rosa" by Prisma representing Mexico placing second; and "A ti no te ha dicho" by Hugo Marcel representing Argentina placing third.
+The winner was the song "Todos", written by Vilma Planas, and performed by Dámaris Carbaugh, Miguel Ángel Guerra, and Eduardo Fabián representing the United States; with "De color de rosa", written and performed by Sylvia Tapia under her stage name Prisma representing Mexico, placing second; and "A ti no te ha dicho", written by Pedro Favini and Mono Flores, and performed by Hugo Marcel representing Argentina, placing third.

 The lead-up to the contest was met with controversy over calls for a boycott because it would being held under a military dictatorship.
 These came mainly from Spain, which did not participate for the first and only time in the history of the festival.
-The contest itself was interrupted by a power outage that affected major cities across the country and halted broadcasting for just over 15 minutes due to a bomb attack on a power tower.
+The event itself was impacted by a power outage that affected major cities across the country and halted local broadcasting due to a bomb attack on a power tower.

 Location

 Municipal Theatre, Santiago – host venue of the OTI Festival 1986.

-The Organización de Televisión Iberoamericana (OTI) designated Televisión Nacional de Chile (TVN), Universidad Católica de Chile Televisión (UCTV), and Universidad de Chile Televisión (UTV) as the joint host broadcasters for the 15th edition of the OTI Festival.
+The Organización de Televisión Iberoamericana (OTI) designated Televisión Nacional de Chile (TVN), Corporación de Televisión de la Universidad Católica de Chile (UCTV), and Corporación de Televisión de la Universidad de Chile (UTV), as the joint host broadcasters for the 15th edition of the OTI Festival.
 The broadcasters, who collectively presented themselves as La televisión chilena, staged the event in Santiago.
 The venue selected was the Municipal Theatre, which is the most important stage theatre and opera house in the country.
 It was opened in 1857 and was designed by Claudio Brunet des Baines.
 The theatre had already hosted the OTI Festival 1978.

+Throughout the week prior to the festival, conferences and seminars were held at Hotel Carrera.
+On 14 November 1986, the participating delegations took a sightseeing tour visiting Santiago during the day, and attended a party at Hotel Carrera, hosted by the Paraguayan Embassy, in the evening.

 Participants

 Broadcasters from twenty countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Portugal and nineteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 Canada participated for the first time and Bolivia returned after having missed the festival since 1983.
 From the countries that participated in the previous edition, Netherlands Antilles, Nicaragua, and Spain did not return.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, El Salvador, Mexico, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.